programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 ## For Linux Users
 [Linuxbrew](http://linuxbrew.sh/), a program similar to Homebrew, can be used to install and maintain FFmpeg in Linux.
 Reto Kromer also provides a helpful [Linux installation guide](https://avpres.net/FFmpeg/install_Linux.html) that closely resembles the Mac OS installation.
+Your distribution of Linux may also have its [own package manager](https://www.linode.com/docs/tools-reference/linux-package-management/) already installed that include FFmpeg packages available.
+Depending on your distribution of Linux (Ubuntu, Fedora, Arch Linux, etc.) these builds can vary, so using Linuxbrew could be useful to ensure that the build is the same regardless of which type of Linux you are using.

 ## Other Installation Resources

 * [Download Packages](https://www.ffmpeg.org/download.html)
-  * FFmpeg allows access to binary files and source code directly through its website, enabling users to build the framework without a package manager.
-It is likely that only advanced users will want to follow this option
+  * FFmpeg allows access to binary files, source code, and static builds for Mac, Windows, and Linux directly through its website, enabling users to build the framework without a package manager.
+It is likely that only advanced users will want to follow this option.
 * [FFmpeg Compilation Guide](https://trac.ffmpeg.org/wiki/CompilationGuide)
   * The FFmpeg Wiki page also provides a compendium of guides and strategies for building FFmpeg on your computer